Tillerson in India: The key issues to watch out for

 Pakistan

-India's longtime rival Pakistan — where Tillerson stopped Tuesday — is also likely to feature in his conversations in New Delhi.
+India's longtime rival Pakistan, where Tillerson stopped on Tuesday, is also likely to feature in his conversations in New Delhi.

-Although Trump called out Pakistan for giving "safe haven to agents of chaos, violence, and terror" in his speech in August, he recently appeared to shift tack, tweeting effusively about the relationship with Islamabad after Pakistani forces helped rescue an American woman, her Canadian husband and their three children held captive by a Taliban affiliated group.
+Although Trump called out Pakistan for giving "safe haven to agents of chaos, violence and terror" in his speech in August, he recently appeared to shift tack, tweeting effusively about the relationship with Islamabad after Pakistani forces helped rescue an American woman, her Canadian husband and their three children held captive by a Taliban affiliated group.

 As Tillerson headed to South Asia, there was also news that Pakistan was extending the detention of Hafiz Saeed, the alleged mastermind behind the devastating 2008 Mumbai terror attacks, sidestepping a potential political banana skin that could have erupted during Tillerson's visit.